OpenRCT2/OpenRCT2/readme.md

 - cmake
 All libs listed here (bar cmake) required in 32 bit variants.

-## 2.2 Compiling and running
+## 3.2 Compiling and running
 ### Windows:
 1. Check out the repository.
 This can be done using [GitHub Windows](https://windows.github.com/) or [other tools](https://help.github.com/articles/which-remote-url-should-i-use).
-2. Open a new PowerShell window and navigate to the repository.
+2. Open a new Developer Command Prompt for VS2015, run PowerShell and then navigate to the repository.
 3. Run the ```setenv.ps1``` script in the repository to setup your PowerShell environment for OpenRCT2 development.
 This will warn you of any missing applications required to build OpenRCT2.
 4. Run ```install``` to download the required dependencies to build OpenRCT2.
 5. Run ```build all``` to build all the required components for OpenRCT2.